becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 ### How to create a transition in css?

-Take a look at the following CSS snippet:
+Have a look at the following CSS snippet:

 ```CSS
 button {